danielbaleanu/stabilisation-platform/README.md

 6. **Testing and Concluding**: After you have concluded all the necessary tests and you are satisfied with the results, you can close the housing and conclude.

 **!!!
 IMPORTANT NOTICE !!!**
-1. **Please** take all the safety precautions when working with electrical circuits and components!
+1. **Please** take all the safety precautions when working with electrical circuits and electrical components!
 Do not engage in working with live wires!
-It is recommended that your house should be equipped with the RCBO (Europe) or GFCI (USA) type safety switches.
+It is recommended that your house be equipped with RCBO (Europe) or GFCI (USA) type safety switches.

 2. **Please** wear safety glasses while using power tools.

 3. I am not responsible for any injuries or damages!

-## Video Demonstration
+## Demonstration Video
-A video demonstration has been provided in the repository.
+A demonstration video has been provided in the repository.

 ## License
 This project is open-source.